 - Quad is well-known for some of the most delicious food on the Street.
-At the same time, Quad prioritizes food diversity and options–we always have multiple healthy choices and a well-stocked salad bar.
+Quad prioritizes food diversity and options–we always have multiple healthy choices and a well-stocked salad bar.
 What’s more, Quad has many themed events each week.
 On a weekly basis, our Make-Your-Own-Pizza Friday Lunches are particularly popular, as is our Thursday Pub Night Dinner.
-Finally, Quad is famous for our chef’s specialty–a monthly Soul Food Night, as well as our twice-a-week Late Meal.
+Think you’ll miss late meal?
+Don’t worry we serve late meal each week to make up for the cravings!
+Finally, Quad is famous for our Chef Scott, who meets anyone’s dietary needs and is a club favorite.
 Our close relationship with our staff ensures that any dietary restrictions are accommodated on an individual basis.
 We’re very friendly to all special dietary needs including vegan, kosher, halal, and gluten-free!

 Quad offers a generous number of shared meal plans.
 Rather than distribute them on a first-come, first-serve basis or by seniority, Quad gives shared meal plans out by need.
 This way, we ensure that any member–junior or senior–who needs a shared meal plan is able to receive one, and we never charge an extra fee.

-- Starting on the first floor, Quad has an expansive Grand Salon that is perfect for down-time between classes and catching up with friends.
+- Starting on the first floor, which is accessible, Quad has an expansive Grand Salon that is perfect for down-time between classes and catching up with friends.
 Overlooking the balcony is our Solarium, accompanied by a wall of oversized windows.
 Flanking the Grand Salon are the stately Houston Library–perfect for productive work–and our Billiards Room, including our famous club moose, two pool tables, and a card table.
 In the basement, you find our dining area/dance floor.
-Our basement living room includes an electronic Beirut table and a bottle-cap Beirut table, both made by former Quad members.
+Our basement living room, also wheelchair accessible, includes an electronic Beirut table and a bottle-cap Beirut table, both made by former Quad members.
 Adjacent, you’ll find our Members’ Lounge and decked-out Tap Room.
-Upstairs, we have a computer room including university print release station, a game room with two flat screen TVs and all major consoles, a library, a small study room, and a TV room with (extremely comfortable–try it!) tiered seating and a 73-inch flat screen television.
+Upstairs, we have a computer room including university print release station, a newly renovated game room with two flat screen TVs and all major consoles, a library, a small study room, and a TV room with (extremely comfortable–try it!) tiered seating and a 73-inch flat screen television.

 Quad’s most distinctive physical feature is our giant backyard, the largest on the Street.
 In addition to several picnic tables, a fire pit, and a hammock, we have a basketball court and beach volleyball court–with flood lighting for late-night games.
 During the warmer months of the year, you can always find Quad members playing or relaxing in the backyard, and even watching movies on our enormous screen.